NateEag/nateeag.com/drafts/hardware-notes.md

 However, the PQ Y28s are designed to avoid that problem, by making their batteries easily replaced and recycled.

-They don't seem to be considered all-around amazing - people have complaints.
+They don't seem to be considered all-around great - people have complaints.

 Nonetheless, sustainability matters to me, and these are closer to that than most earbuds I'm aware of.